alex-bellon/wikipedia/README.md

 - [Satellite map images with missing or unclear data](https://en.wikipedia.org/wiki/Satellite_map_images_with_missing_or_unclear_data)
 - [Thankful Villages](https://en.wikipedia.org/wiki/Thankful_Villages) - settlements in England and Wales from which all their members of the armed forces survived World War I.
 - [Trap street](https://en.wikipedia.org/wiki/Trap_street) -  a fictitious entry in the form of a misrepresented street on a map, often outside the area the map nominally covers, for the purpose of "trapping" potential copyright violators of the map who, if caught, would be unable to explain the inclusion of the "trap street" on their map as innocent.
+- [Urk](https://en.wikipedia.org/wiki/Urk) - a small Dutch town that was formerly an island, has its own dialect which differs significantly from standard Dutch and incorporates several Yiddish loanwords.
 - [Use of Nordic countries vs. Scandinavia](https://en.wikipedia.org/wiki/Scandinavia#Use_of_Nordic_countries_vs._Scandinavia)
 - [Zone of Death](https://en.wikipedia.org/wiki/Zone_of_Death_(Yellowstone)) - the name given to the 50 sq mi (129.50 km2) Idaho section of Yellowstone National Park in which, as a result of a purported loophole in the Constitution of the United States, a criminal could theoretically get away with any crime, up to and including murder.